ryukau/VSTPlugins/docs/manual/FDNCymbal/FDNCymbal_en.md

 Amount of randomization to `Tremolo.DelayTime` for each note on.

 ## Change Log
+- 0.2.1
+  - Fixed a bug that cause crash when drawing string.
 - 0.2.0
   - Changed display method for pop-up which shows up by clicking plugin title.
   - Added `Pulse` parameter to control pulse gain.